Skip to Content

 Samsung Internet comes with a secret mode.
 When enabled, all new tabs open privately.
 You can go back to normal browsing by turning it off.

-Google Chrome contrarily offers to navigate the normal and private tabs simultaneously.
+Google Chrome offers to navigate the normal and private tabs simultaneously.
 The options, such as history and cookies, are not saved and synced.

-Privacy and security tools
+Privacy and security

 Privacy and Security in Samsung Internet and Google Chrome